CrackerBites/CrackerFlags/README.md

 - villagers: 16
 - flying-monsters: 48
 ```
-*Dont make these values way too low they can break mob farms or even make mobs unresponsive it just tells the server when the mobs should do anything*
+*Dont make these values way too low they can break mob farms or even make mobs unresponsive it just tells the server when the mobs should do anything.*